scott-griffiths/bitstring/doc/reading.rst

 ``bytes:n``     ``n`` bytes as a ``bytes`` object.
 ``ue``          next bits as an unsigned exponential-Golomb code.
 ``se``          next bits as a signed exponential-Golomb code.
+``uie``         next bits as an interleaved unsigned exponential-Golomb code.
+``sie``         next bits as an interleaved signed exponential-Golomb code.
 ``bool``        next bits as a boolean (True or False).
 ==============  ===================================================================